 The Federation’s structure and the organisation of its activities are specifically designed to meet the Federation’s objectives in the most effective way possible.
 They are designed:

 The Federation embodies a hierarchical structure, resting on the Branches who form the very foundation of the Federation.
-These are organised geographically into three areas, Southern, Midwest and Northern each with its own Joint Branch Board (JBB) committee.
+These are organized into two area’s – Southern and Northern.

 The supreme authority of the Federation is the Annual Conference.
-Delegates drawn from the three Areas consider policy and received reports on the business conducted throughout the year.
+Branch Representatives from the two Areas consider policy and received reports on the business conducted throughout the year.
 Conference may also debate resolutions about improving conditions of service and related matters or revise the Rules and Constitution of the Federation.

 Routine management of the Federation is overseen by the National Executive Committee (NEC) who meet quarterly.
-The NEC is composed of national officers, area members and Senior Supervisory Grades (SSG).
+The NEC is composed of National Officers, Area Secretaries and Senior Supervisory Grades (SSG).

 The NEC and its sub committees are responsible for negotiating and consulting with the Chief Constable, Senior Officers of the MDP and the Ministry of Defence.
 The Federation also has access to the MoD Police Committee (MoDPC) with either the National Chairman or General Secretary attending as an observer.
 The MoDPC meets quarterly and is chaired by an independant Chairman.